Understanding the Benefits and Risks of Deionized (DI) Water

 What Makes DI Water Necessary?

-For example, suppose a chemist wants to make saline or another solution injected into the body.
 In that case, their water needs to meet a standard called “water for injection,” which starts with deionized water.
-That way, when the saline formula is added to the water, it creates a replica of the solution they need.
+The saline formula is added to replicate the necessary solution.

 If the water contains any impurities or metals, such as copper or lead, it will cause adverse health effects for whoever injects the product.